womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 ![JavascriptVM](https://user-images.githubusercontent.com/15346823/179375210-bc843162-dcf0-4337-a9ed-2ca85a3fde7a.png)

 Finally, hit the `Deploy` button to create an instance of your contract that we'll interact with and test that the sum function is working as expected.
-Afer a few seconds, you'll see a `Deployed Contracts` panel on the bottom left.
+After a few seconds, you'll see a `Deployed Contracts` panel on the bottom left.

 ![Deploy contract](https://user-images.githubusercontent.com/15346823/179375283-76b327d1-185a-4060-a10b-5cef87545095.png)